 We present our hypotheses to test in this section.
-We refer to the treatment arm of only receiving the STRYDE 2.0 training as treatment A and to the treatment arm of receiving funds from the BPC as treatment B.
+We refer to the treatment arm of receiving the STRYDE 2.0 program as treatment A and to the treatment arm of receiving funds from the BPC as treatment B.

-- a. $H_0/H_a$ : No impact (positive impact) of receiving Treatment A mainly on participants' - i Labor force participation and employment, - ii Socio-economic status, - iii Entrepreneurial and career skills, and - iv Psychological and social characteristics. - b. $H_0/H_a$ : No impact (positive impact) of receiving Treatment B mainly on participants' - i Labor force participation and employment, - ii Socio-economic status, - iii Entrepreneurial and career skills, and - iv Psychological and social characteristics. - c.
-Heterogeneity analysis according to the following dimensions - i Gender of the participant, and - ii The role of the family unit in the ability of youth to take-up the training program, attend classes, graduate, and benefit from it.
+- a. $H_0/H_a$ : No impact (positive impact) of receiving Treatment A mainly on participants'

+- i Employment,

+- ii Economic status,

+- iii Entrepreneurial and career skills,

+- iv Psychological characteristics, and

+- v Social outcomes.

+- b. $H_0/H_a$ : No impact (positive impact) of receiving Treatment B mainly on participants'

+- i Employment,

+- ii Economic status.

+- iii Entrepreneurial and career skills, and

+- iv Psychological characteristics, and

+- v Social outcomes.